dappforce/subsocial-docs/docs/lightpaper/beyond-v1.0/Marketplace.md

 The curation of information is a sort of power that these companies hold over us.
-Their algorithms are designed and constantly improved for their profits rather than the content that could be most valuable to us.
+Their algorithms are designed and constantly improved for their profits rather than the content that could be most valuable to us, or healthiest for us.
 A related problem is that of ad curation.
 There is a balance between the amount of ads seen per user session, and irritation if too many ads are shown.
 Again, these algorithms are not public.